midlantica/LovelyBunchOfCoconuts/content/quotes/the-will-of-the-people-is-not-always-the-law.md

 ---
-title: "The will of the people is not always the law"
+title: 'The will of the people is not always the law'
 ---

 ## "The will of the people is not always the law.
 The law should protect the rights of the individual, even against the majority."